statiqdev/Website/input/framework/index.md

 ## Step 5: Create a Bootstrapper

-There are several ways to create and configure an [engine](xref:execution#engine), but by far the easiest is to use the [bootstrapper](xref:bootstrapper):
+There are several ways to create and configure an [engine](xref:execution#engine), but by far the easiest is to use the [bootstrapper](xref:bootstrapper).
+Add the following code in your `Program.cs` file:

 ```csharp
 using System;